vjsworld/IBKR_XSP_Options_Trader_PyQt6/EXPIRED_OPTIONS_VIRTUAL_CLOSE.md

 This feature automatically detects expired options that are still held 10+ minutes after expiration and prompts the user to virtually close them for proper P&L logging.

 ## Problem Statement
 When 0DTE options expire, they often remain in the IBKR positions list temporarily.
 If these expired options have no value ($0), they represent a total loss, but if they still have some value, the P&L should be calculated from that exit price.
+The system checks starting 1 minute after expiration to catch these positions early.
 Without proper tracking, these positions:
 - Clutter the positions grid
 - Lack proper P&L logging
 - May trigger false risk management alerts